Strategic Advisory Bodies membership

 Unlike previous rounds, this year we are asking all applicants to apply individually; nominations from colleagues or organisation will not be possible.
 Universities, businesses, learned societies and other key stakeholder groups should continue to encourage and support suitable colleagues to apply.

-If you require further information on the vacancies or the work of the SATs, please contact the individuals named for each Theme.
-If you require further information on the recruitment process, please email EPSRCSATNominations@epsrc.ukri.org .
+If you require further information on the vacancies or the work of the SATs, on the recruitment process, please email EPSRCSATNominations@epsrc.ukri.org .

 The selection process will consist of two steps: